kev2block/DiscordBot/README.md

 5. **Notification Roles Setup**
    - In the **Notifications.py** script, replace `"PUT_ROLE_HERE"` with the corresponding role IDs.
-     - "role1" should match "role_id_generalnews".
+     - "role1" should match the role id of "role_id_generalnews".
+(Line 18 & 55)
-     - "role2" should match "role_id_gameupdates".
+     - "role2" should match the role id of "role_id_gameupdates".
+(Line 19 & 56)
-     - "role3" should match "role_id_socialmedia".
+     - "role3" should match the role id of "role_id_socialmedia".
+(Line 20 & 57)

 6. **Role Picker Configuration**
    - Modify the "role_ids" in the **RolePicker.py** script to match the roles you want to assign.